 Mike and Bertica had two children, Alexis and Anthony.

 Lowell got off to a very strong start in the 2000 season and after the team's first 21 games was batting an even .300 with 19 RBIs.
-Then he declined to play the April 25 game, as part of a work stoppage to protest the handling of the Elián González case, that of a 6-year-old Cuban refugee who was taken from his great-uncle's home in America to be returned to Cuba.
-His absence was approved by the ballclub; it was announced that "the Marlins organization gave its OK for front-office workers, players and coaches to be absent without pay.
+Then he declined to play the April 25 game, as part of a work stoppage to protest the handling of the Elián González case, the complicated case of a 6-year-old Cuban refugee who was taken from his great-uncle's home in America to be returned to his father in Cuba.
+Lowell’s absence was approved by the ballclub; it was announced that "the Marlins organization gave its OK for front-office workers, players and coaches to be absent without pay.
 The team will close its downtown merchandise store for the day."18 Lowell quoted as saying, "I've got problems with them (the US government) saying they're concerned with the kid's welfare, and they go in there like it's World War III."19 Field manager John Boles, GM Dave Dombrowski, and team owner John W. Henry all approved of the form of protest.